benelan/milestone-action/README.md

 # Add Milestone By Due Date

 This Action adds the current milestone or the milestone with the farthest due date to issues and pull requests.
-The Action ignores milestones with no due date and milestones that are past due.
+The Action ignores closed milestones, milestones with no due date, and milestones that are past due.
 Here are successful test runs for [current](https://github.com/benelan/milestone-action/issues/8) and [farthest](https://github.com/benelan/milestone-action/issues/16) due milestones.

 ## Usage